Flushing, Michigan: 20th century

 The Hart Flour Mill is destroyed in a fire on March 19, 1918.
 It was the 3rd Mill on the site and the 3rd to burn.
 The mill provided electricity until it burned down in 1918, leaving the village without power for 14 months until a new power plant was built.

 Main Street was paved in 1920.

 In May 1922 the current bridge on Main Street over the Flint river is completed.
 The bridge is a traditionally composed earth-filled closed spandrel concrete arch bridge built by L. Smith, H. A. and M. C. Nichols of Hastings, Michigan.
 The bridge was rehabilitated in 1998 adding new walkways and updated guardrails.
 The first wood bridge was built on this site in 1839.
 A second wood bridge in 1856.
 A third wood bridge in 1872 and a double span iron bridge in 1880.
 The iron bridge was removed in 1921.

 Tucker Memorial Pool was dedicated on July 1, 1956.
 The pool was built with money donated to the city from the will of Max Dealton Tucker who was born in Flushing.

 A book by Edmund G. Love titled The Situation in Flushing was published September 1, 1965.
 Edmund was born in Flushing and moved to Flint when he was 12.
 The book tells the account of his boyhood in the early 20th century.

+Passengers service to the Flushing Depot ends in 1971.

 Completed in 1975 by Michigan Bell Telephone at a cost of $2.2 million, the now AT&T building sits on the site of the former home of James Seymour, brother of Charles Seymour.
 The home was built in the 1850s and torn down prior to Bell selecting the site.

+21st century

 On Monday November 27, 2017, the northern loop set of municipalities, including Flushing, began receiving water from the Karegnondi Water Authority pipeline which is treated by the Genesee County Drain Commission Water and Waste Division.

 On January 15, 2020, District 2 councilwoman Karianne Martus resigned due to her new job at the Flint Farmers Market.
 With no decision of the council to fill the vacancy, three more councilors resigned at the beginning of the Covid Pandemic citing "discord".
 John Olson, long-time Planning Commission member, was appointed to serve as city councilman (temporary) in late March 2020 by Genesee County Election Commission.
 City Manager Brad Barrett was terminated April 20, 2020 at the city council meeting citing ethical concerns and Clarence Goodlein was immediately appointed interim City Manager.
 A special election was held on August 4, 2020, to fill the vacancies.
 Councilmen Dan Fralick, Eric Johnson, Dane Miller and councilwoman Danielle Smith were each elected to four year terms.